tipeslowly/scai/content/about.md

 weight: 200
 ---

 *From the Rainbow Screen* is the first in a series of collaborative online projects developed by the Hong Kong University Libraries and HKU scholars.
-The publication was designed using [Quire](https://gettypubs.github.io/quire), the Getty's open-source publishing environment for creating traditional and digitally enhanced books.
+The publication was designed using [Quire](https://gettypubs.github.io/quire), the Getty's open-source publishing environment.

 Primary text for this publication has been excerpted from HKU Professor Yang Yuanzheng's developing mansucript on Confucian music and rites.